ascend4/ascend4/A4SQP_C_API.md

 ## Current Open Items

 - Continue reviewing scaling parity between ASCEND, CUTEst, and direct C API callers.
-The C API now supports `NONE`, `ROW_2NORM`, and `RELNOM`, but default variable nominal choices can still differ between front ends.
+The C API now supports `NONE`, capped `ROW_2NORM`, and `RELNOM`, but default variable nominal choices can still differ between front ends.
 - Add a real fixed-variable presolve/postsolve reducer rather than only recording fixed flags in `A4SqpView`.
-- Continue BT13-style active-bound and restoration work inside `liba4sqp.so`,
-  not in the adapters.
+- Continue active-bound and restoration improvements inside `liba4sqp.so`, not in the adapters; BT13 is now a regression case for that path.
 - Implement useful output-file support only if needed; for now the progress callback and runner logs are the supported reporting paths.